The Value of Volunteering

 FCAA provides comprehensive education programs with national certifications.
 Programs include the NALP (National Apartment Leasing Professional), CAM (Certified Apartment Manager), CAPS (Certified Apartment Property Supervisor), CAS (Certified Apartment Supplier), and CAMT (Certified Apartment Maintenance Technician), as well as pertinent workshops and seminars.
 Education committee members plan and develop workshops and seminars, recruit instructors and speakers, and teach classes.

-The Legislative Committee provides Association members with up-to-date information on local, state, and national legislative issues affecting the multifamily housing industry.
+The Government Affairs (Legislative) Committee provides Association members with up-to-date information on local, state, and national legislative issues affecting the multifamily housing industry.
 Members engage in fundraising for the National Apartment Association PAC and the Florida APAC.
 Members are also required to attend FAA legislative meetings.

 Maintenance: